Distributional Inverse Homogenization: Introduction

-In this work we frame the task of learning microstructure from a generative modeling perspective.
+In this work, we frame the task of inferring microstructure from a generative modelling perspective.
 That is, given expert knowledge, one poses a statistical generative model for a posited {microstructural class}.
 Such a model class can be hypothesized on the basis of a combination of experience, first principles and collection of small numbers of microscale images.
+It may help the reader to consider the following example: posit a model class for a material as that of a polycrystaline microstructure, of $M$ crystal types, generated via a Voronoi diagram with a given number of uniformly distributed nucleation sites.
+The (random) map taking the properties of the $M$ crystal types to the random Voronoi diagram of the microstructure is a physically interpretable generative model.
 The hypothesized microstructural generative model, for given sets of physically interpretable parameters, generates a distribution on microstructure.
-One then relates the sampled microstructures from the hypothesized model to macroscopic mechanical properties using the theory of homogenization.
-We are then left with the task of calibrating the physically interpretable model parameters for our hypothesized model class to a dataset of macroscopic mechanical properties from the material specimen(s) of interest.
-This model calibration/data-fitting stage is performed through matching the distribution of the generative model with the distribution of observed macroscopic responses.
+One then relates the sampled microstructures from the hypothesized model to macroscopic material properties using the theory of homogenization.
+We are then left with the task of calibrating the physically interpretable model parameters for our hypothesized model class to a dataset of macroscopic material properties from the material specimen(s) of interest.
+This model calibration/data-fitting stage is performed through matching the distribution of the homogenized coefficients sampled from the generative model with the distribution of observed macroscopic responses.
 This is the procedure that we refer to as distributional inverse homogenization.